 Over time, the sport has evolved, with changes made to the design of flyball boxes and more modern training techniques used.
 These updates have meant that the sport has become faster, more competitive and most importantly, much safer for competing dogs.

 Today, the sport is truly international, with teams competing throughout the US, Canada, Europe, Africa and Australia, each with a similar set of rules.
 In Australia, the sport is mostly run outside on grass, but overseas, particularly in countries where it gets too hot or too cold to run the sport outside, indoor competitions are held on mats.

-The sport is not currently recognised by the ANKC, however an agreement between the ANKC and AFA did exist prior to July 2012, so some ANKC registered dogs do have flyball titles recognised on their ANKC pedigree.
-The ANKC currently has a working party dedicated to bringing the ANKC and AFA together under a new agreement.
+The sport is not currently recognised by Dogs Australia, however an agreement between Dogs Australia and AFA did exist prior to July 2012, so some Dogs Australia registered dogs do have flyball titles recognised on their Dogs Australia pedigree.
+Dogs Australia currently has a working party dedicated to bringing Dogs Australia and AFA together under a new agreement.

 For more information, or to find your local flyball club, visit the Australian Flyball Association website.